bitesize games:

 This game uses tables to hold almost all of the variables.
 So it is important to either already be comfortable reading and writing code with tables, or at least be prepared to focus on learning that here.

-First we will set up the variables of the game.
+Before we write the init function, first we will set up the global variables of the game.

 player_points = 0